alanpadilla97/alanpadilla97/README.md

 - 👋 Hi, I’m @alanpadilla97
 - 👀 I’m interested in starting a career in Web Development.
-- 🌱 I’m currently learning HTML
+- 🌱 I’m currently learning HTML - CSS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: @alannpadilla on Instagram